iotaledger/iota-spec-template/template/SPECS/project-ENGINEERING-SPEC-0000.md

 ```

 <!--
-Implementation Specifications inform developers about the exact shape of
+Engineering Specifications inform developers about the exact shape of
 the way the piece of software was built, using paradigms relevant to the
 programming language that this project has been built with.
 The document
 seeks to describe in exacting detail "how it works".
 It describes a